damien122/Autoit-Visual-Studio-Extension/README.md

 ## GitHub
 Check out the code, leave feedback and feature requests now on [GitHub/loganch](https://github.com/loganch/AutoIt-VSCode)
 ### Contributing
-Please fork the repository and contribute back using pull requests.
+Please fork the repository and contribute using pull requests.